 Venom immunotherapy—a series of allergy shots to gradually desensitize you to insect stings; usually for honeybees, yellow jackets, hornets, wasps, or fire ants

-To reduce your chance of having an allergic reaction to either biting or stinging insects: Avoid stinging insects.Be very careful when doing yard or garden work.
+To reduce your chance of having an allergic reaction to either biting or stinging insects: Try to avoid places where stinging insects are common.Be careful when doing yard or garden work.
 Beware when hiking in the forest.Don't walk barefoot.Don't wear scented products.
 Perfumes can attract stinging insects.Keep exposed skin to a minimum.Consider immunotherapy (allergy shots).
-These can lessen your reaction to stinging insectsCarry self-injectable epinephrine and possibly Benadryl for severe reactions.Wear a medical alert bracelet or necklace.
+These can lessen your reaction to stinging insectsCarry self-injectable epinephrine and possibly an antihistimine for severe reactions.Wear a medical alert bracelet or necklace.
 These will inform others of your allergy.

 Rank MA, Li JT.
 Allergen immunotherapy.

 Mayo Clin Proc.